// DOCUMENTATION

 • Scale & Depth: Adjust the resolution and bit-depth of the output.

-• Presets: Save your favorite configurations or import community presets to speed up your workflow.
+• Presets: Load and Save your favorite configurations or import presets shared by your friend or community to speed up your workflow.

-• Flexible Navigation: Use Ctrl + Scroll to zoom or the "Fit" buttons to quickly reset your view.
+• Viewport Navigation: Use Ctrl/Cmd + Scroll to zoom or the "Fit" buttons to quickly reset your view.

 • Interactive Labels: Click on any slider value to type in a precise number.